rawatsudhir1/Spark2CosmosDB/README.md

-# Spark2CosmosDB
+ # HDInsight Spark <-> CosmosDB

-This repo contains step by step guide showcasing how to connect Spark to COSMOSDB
+This repo contains step by step guide showcasing how to connect Spark to COSMOSDB.
+Please refer **SPARK TO COSMOSDB.pdf**